svin24/svin24.github.io/content/blog/Smarter-every-day-and-4privacy.md

 In short, I would urge them to do the following:

 - Make clear their funding sources, incentive model, and plans for monetization.
+  Tell everyone the pitch they tell to private investors.
 - Publish their whitepaper draft and invite public comment now, rather than when it's "finished".
 Consider doing the same with the source code.
 - Work to inform potential users about how the technology works, to the extent